 Epsom Salts Saved Us a Costly Trip to the Doctor

-As if all of the above isn’t enough, epsom salts can also be used to draw out splinters even if they are deep!
+As if all of the above isn’t enough, epsom salts can also be used to remove splinters even if they are deep!
 Soaking the affected area in epsom salts helps, but the most rapid improvement and resolution of the problem occurs from bandaging a small amount of epsom salt granules or an epsom salt paste directly to the skin.
-This article details the simple process which my husband used a couple of years ago as recommended by a veterinarian friend.
-It worked like a charm to draw out a deep thorn in his finger that was going to cost $500 to have a doctor remove surgically at a walk-in clinic.
+The simple process which my husband used a couple of years ago was recommended by a veterinarian friend.
+It worked like a charm to draw out a deep thorn in his finger.
+It would have cost $500 to have a doctor remove it surgically at a walk-in clinic!

 Have you experienced the beneficial effects of a simple Epsom salt bath or any of the many other uses for yourself yet?
 If not, I do hope you try it right away!